Correlated Random Measures: Hierarchical Correlated Random Measures

 \subsection{Correlated latent feature models}

-One of the most widespread applications of Bayesian nonparametrics is to latent feature models.
-Latent feature models posit that each observation is associated with some number of latent features, taken from a set of features shared by all observations.
+Mixture models, such at the Dirichlet process mixture~\citep{Antoniak:1974}, are the most commonly used Bayesian nonparametric model.
+In mixture models, each observation exhibits only a single class.
+Many data, such as images of multiple objects, are better characterized as belonging to multiple classes.
+Latent feature models posit that each observation is associated with some number of latent classes, taken from a set of features shared by all observations.
 For each observation, its likelihood depends on parameters attached to its active features (e.g., a sum of those parameters).
 Examples of latent feature models include factorial mixtures \citep{Ghahramani:1995} and factorial hidden Markov models \citep{Ghahramani:1997}.
 (Latent feature models are closely connected to spike and slab priors \citep{Ishwaran:2005}.)

 Bayesian nonparametric latent feature models allow the number of features to be unbounded.
 As an example, consider analyzing a large data set of images.
 Latent features could correspond to image patches, such as recurring objects that appear in the images.
 In advance, we might not know how many objects will appear in the data set.
 BNP latent feature models attempt to solve this problem.
-BNP latent feature have been used to solve problems in many domains such as image denoising \citep{Zhou:2011} and link prediction in graphs \citep{Miller:2009}.
+BNP latent feature models have been used in many domains such as image denoising \citep{Zhou:2011} and link prediction in graphs \citep{Miller:2009}.

 The most popular BNP latent feature model is the hierarchical beta-Bernoulli process \citep{Thibaux:2007}.
 This process was originally developed as the Indian Buffet process, which marginalized out the beta process~\citep{Griffiths:2006a}.
 Before developing the correlated version, we review the beta-Bernoulli process.